trustcrypto/documentation-theme-jekyll/pages/mydoc/full-disk-encryption.md

   - Sending the client the password securely may be an issue.
 If the password is intercepted by a hacker it may be used to access the server.
 On the other hand, the OnlyKey PIN is only usable by a hacker if they also have access to the physical OnlyKey device.
   - The client may decide to write the password down or store it insecurely, with OnlyKey there is no password to write down.
   - The client may become frustrated typing that long of a password.
 OnlyKey automatically types the password at the push of a button which adds convenience without compromise of security.
+  - OnlyKey gives visible feedback to the user when FDE login is successful on Linux systems by using custom UDEV rule [here](https://docs.crp.to/49-onlykey-blink.rules) which makes OnlyKey blink blue after login success.

 {% include links.html %}